USPA EQUINE MEDICATIONS TESTING REMINDER | U.S. POLO ASSN.

 Are some medications allowed?

 Players should review the Equine Medications Rules in the USPA Rulebook to become familiar with the permitted and restricted medications lists.
 Permitted medications are allowed at any time.
-Restricted medications are only allowed up to a certain level, and there is a chart in the rules which provides the suggested latest administration time that the medication should be given prior to a game.
+Restricted medications are only allowed up to a certain level, and there is a chart in the rules that provides the suggested latest administration time that the medication should be given prior to a game.
 If a test shows a restricted medication is present over the allowable blood level, it will be treated as a positive test.

 Are some medications banned?

-.
+All medications that are not listed as permitted or restricted are prohibited.
 These types of medications include tranquilizers, anabolic steroids, corticosteroids without an approved medication report form, antihistamines, and respiratory drugs.

 What is therapeutic medication use?